 P = maximum ordinate of the diagram

-For stiff to hard fissured clays the earth pressure diagrams were developed by using original Terzaghi and Peck for temporary loading conditions.
-For designing permanent walls the earth pressure diagrams associated with temporary conditions are difficult to use (Littlejohn, 1992; Ludwig and Weatherby, 1989).
+The earth pressure diagrams were developed using the original Terzaghi and Peck for temporary loading conditions for stiff to hard fissured clays.
+For designing permanent walls, the earth pressure diagrams associated with temporary conditions are difficult to use (Littlejohn, 1992; Ludwig and Weatherby, 1989).

-The diagrams of temporary conditions were used for the calculation of the total resultant force.
-The values are then compared to results obtained in the recommended earth pressure envelopes by using the total resultant force of about 0.65KAγH2.
+The diagrams of temporary conditions were used to calculate the total resultant force.
+The values are then compared to results obtained in the recommended earth pressure envelopes using the total resultant force of about 0.65KAγH2.
 The drained friction angle of the clay soil is found to be dependent upon the value of KA.

-The angle of drained friction in most of the applications of the anchored walls is found to correspond to the fully softened friction angle.
+The drained friction angle in most anchored wall applications corresponds to the fully softened friction angle.
 The largest value of the resultant force was used from the given diagrams.
-In an equivalent total force, a drained friction angle of about 39° was resulted after using the maximum pressure ordinate of about 0.2γH.
+A drained friction angle of about 39° resulted in an equivalent total force after using the maximum pressure ordinate of about 0.2γH.

 Soft to medium clays can be taken to construct the temporary and permanent anchor retaining walls.
-For the formation of the anchor bond zone, the competent layer is required to be within a reasonable depth below the level of excavation.
-Where the soft clays extend to the base of excavation the use of permanently anchored walls is not recommended.
-For the deeper excavations and soft to medium clays the diagrams of the Terzaghi and Peck diagram has been used as shown in figure23c.
+For the formation of the anchor bond zone, the competent layer must be within a reasonable depth below the level of excavation.
+Where the soft clays extend to the base of the excavation, permanently anchored walls are not recommended.
+For the deeper excavations and soft to medium clays, the Terzaghi and Peck diagrams have been used, as shown in Figure 23c.
 The coefficient of the total stress earth pressure can be illustrated as follows:

 Where